isc-projects/isc-dnssec-guide/doc/validation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 So how do we turn on DNSSEC validation?
 It turns out that you may not need
-to reconfigure your name server at all, since recent versions of BIND
+to reconfigure your name server at all, since the most recent versions of BIND 9 -
-packages and distributions have shipped with DNSSEC validation
+including packages and distributions - have shipped with DNSSEC validation
 enabled by default.
 Before making any configuration changes, check
-whether you already have DNSSEC validation by following the steps
+whether you already have DNSSEC validation enabled by following the steps
 described in :ref:`how_to_test_recursive_server`.

-In earlier versions of BIND, including - at the time of this writing
+In earlier versions of BIND, including 9.11-ESV, DNSSEC
-(mid-2020) - the current extended support version (9.11), DNSSEC
 validation must be explicitly enabled.
 To do this, you only need to
 add one line to the ``options`` section of your configuration file: